Available at Amazon.com

 I rose, separated another bitter-tasting key with my teeth and tongue, and repeated the arduous exercise.
 Again the damned flanged metal refused to turn.

 A third time I tried, choosing another key, lifting it in my paws, scraping it around, working it in, clawing at it to turn it.
 Prepared for failure, I let out a yip when the lock gave a harsh clack.

 I struggled to my feet and nosed open the door.
 Loose!
 Loose!
 I could hardly believe it!

 Even so, how can a man transformed into an inarticulate animal fight a secret civilization that has ruled the earth since the last ice age?
-Find out in The Ultimate Alpha: The Ultimate Alpha Trilogy Volume Two!
+Find out in Followers of the Gray: The Ultimate Alpha Trilogy Volume Two!

 Back to our Home Page